Skip to content

 spec: nodes/write-output/node-spec.yaml

-Node types determine which config fields are valid.
-See Nodes for the full list.
+Each node type determines which config fields are valid.
+See Nodes for the full reference.

 edges: